 We have several set steps in our teaching process.

 - Chunking the content is when chunks of information and skills are created so that we can teach these content units over a period of time.

 - Teaching procedures is when we teach the students how to do something by demonstrating a procedure and asking them to repeat it themselves.

 - Questioning the process is when we ask, “why is this procedure used?”
 Learning is not only about knowing what’s been taught, students must learn to question why it’s done that way.
 This gives them a deeper understanding of what they’ve been taught.

 - Application and practice occur when students apply their skills to new concepts and practise their skills so they can apply them more and more effectively as they go on.

 Deliberate inclusion of SPIRIT

 We strive to embed Christian Values into everything we do.
 It is our aim to turn values into virtues, encouraging all members of the school community to be Christlike in the way they interact with others.
-As a college, community, parents, students, staff and others have articulated what values we want young people to develop through an education at Southern Hills Christian College.
+Our college, community, parents, students, staff and others have articulated what values we want young people to develop through an education at Southern Hills Christian College.
 These values are referred to as SPIRIT.